 We seek students from across the country and around the world from varied backgrounds who are curious, passionate, and inventive.
 A Lafayette student possesses an unyielding desire to achieve great things.
 If this describes you, we’d love to get to know you.

-Factors considered in evaluating each student’s application:
+Factors considered in evaluating each student’s application

 • Academic performance in secondary school